 What are Scaly Leg Mites?

-Healthy chickens have scales that are smooth and flat. 😊
+Healthy chicken feet should have scales that are smooth and flat. 😊

 How Do I Know If My Chickens Have Scaly Leg Mites?